 If warmth is important to you, metal is not the best choice.
 If you worry about fragility, wood and metal are both excellent choices.
 Once again, each has its own benefit, so it is up to you to decide which is best.

-- THE PERFECT SHAPE & SHAVE: A wide lip and short sides are perfect for lathering shaving your favorite wet shaving soap...
+- ⭐ THE PERFECT SHAPE & SHAVE: The scuttle's wide lip & short sides are perfect for lathering your favorite shaving soap...

 Prices of a bowl, scuttle, and mug have a pretty big range depending on materials, brands, and durability.
 You can find some pretty low prices on Amazon, as low as just a few dollars.
 You will also see some that are some much more expensive models, especially if they’re porcelain.